 Abuse is any behaviour or action that is used to scare, harm, threaten, control or intimidate another person.
 It can come in different forms; physical, emotional, verbal, sexual, financial, or spiritual.
-If you are trying to decide whether or not a situation may be abusive, simply look at the person’s intention behind their action.
+If you are trying to decide whether or not a situation may be abusive, consider whether this person’s behaviours or actions have, as their main goal, the purpose of instilling fear in you or exerting control over you.
 If the person’s intention is to do any of the above, you may be at risk for abuse.

 Source: The York Region Violence Against Women Coordinating Committee